-Surface to Air data-maps of the first year of the Ukrainian Civil War; the way conflict sits between the ground and the sky.
+Surface to Air data-maps of the first year of the illegal invasion of Ukraine by Russia; the way conflict sits between the ground and the sky.

 Karen Woodbury Gallery.